yannick-couzinie/expander/README.md

 ### Notes about Licensing

 This software is distributed unter the Apache 2.0 license, mainly because NLTK is as well and it seems to allow enough freedom.
-Note though, that the stanford models are not distributed under that license.
-They are full GPL and restrict any kind of proprietary use.
+**Note though that the stanford models are not distributed under that license.** They are full GPL and restrict any kind of proprietary use.
 If you intend to use this software in your own proprietary software, either get in contact with the people at stanford or rewrite the program to use models included in NLTK (if you are doing that, I